PREVIOUS: ACoAs & Bs (#1)

 d.
 No Boundaries – No Choices

-Un-recovered ACoAs, even those of us who see ourselves as strong, smart, adventurous…. act like victims when we – feel powerless / don’t have the right – to choose who we connect with & who we leave behind, from a deep sense of powerlessness!
+Un-recovered ACoAs, even those of us who see ourselves as strong, smart, adventurous…. act like victims because we don’t internal permission to choose who we connect with & who we leave behind, from a deep sense of powerlessness!

 Without Bs we fall into the co-dependent trap, because:

-• we convince ourselves to stay because they have some characteristics we find appealing, maybe similar to ourselves – even tho it’s not nearly enough to offset the enormity of their dysfunction (addictions, depression, self-hate, immaturity, narcissism, controlling, cruelty…)
+• we convince ourselves to stay, because they have some qualities we find appealing, maybe similar to ourself – even though it’s not nearly enough to offset the enormity of their dysfunction (addictions, depression, self-hate, immaturity, narcissism, controlling, cruelty…)

 • we’re afraid to reject anyone, worry about hurting their feelings, identify with their pain… instead of honoring ourselves (we identify too much with their WIC, while ignoring our own!)